 For a cute cottage that’s walking distance to the city centre and many attractions, check out Hargreaves Cottage.
 Fully renovated, the two-bedroom cottage features off-street parking, an enclosed yard, and allows up to two pets (both dogs and cats).
 Previous guests have highly rated the property.

 Another pet-friendly option close to the city is Benstay.
 This modern two-bedroom unit has a secure backyard, with the owners priding themselves on the property’s cleanliness and affordability.
 It’s close to Lake Weerona and the Bendigo Creek Trail.
-Up to three pets up to 25kg are allowed.
+Up to three pets up to 25kg each are allowed.

 Pet-Friendly Hotels in Bendigo